SarahCiscoFrance/Ghost-Meeting/README.md

 This macro use the data collected by the Cisco Video Conferencing endpoints to determine if the room is really used during a meeting.
 When a booking start the macro starts to listen to the metrics update events.

-The metrics used are as follows :
+The following metrics used are :

 **Active Call**       -> the number of calls in progress